litegapps/litegapps.github.io/content/doc/config.md

 **/system/litegapps.config**

 ## How To use
-Edit file konfigurasi menggunakan text editor
+Edit the configuration file using a text editor.

 ### Enable
 name package=true